Find out the tuition fees for undergraduate courses at UAL.

 You're charged interest from the day your first Tuition Fee Loan (and Maintenance Loan, if eligible) payment is made until your loan is repaid in full.
 You’ll start repaying your loans on a monthly basis from the April after you leave or finish your course if your income is over a threshold set by the government.
-At the moment, this threshold is £21,000 per year for graduates living in the UK, will increase to £25,000 on 6 April 2018 and will be adjusted each year in line with average earnings.
+Currently, this threshold is £25,000 for graduates living in the UK.

 Refer to the UK Government website for full details on interest rates and how repayments are made.

 The Adult Dependant Grant, Childcare Grant and Parents’ Learning Allowance are not loans and therefore do not need to be repaid, except in the case of an overpayment.

 The University offers a number of scholarships, bursaries, awards and hardship funds.

 It is important for prospective students to plan their finances carefully before making any commitments to a course and accommodation.
 In some cases, funding from Student Finance England may not cover all of a student's accommodation and living expenses; see our example living costs.

 The Student Advice Service is available to provide further information and support on financial matters related to your course, including understanding your eligibility for loans and grants and help with applying.